ethereum/EIPs/EIPS/eip-pbmrc1.md

 - This EIP depends on the security soundness of the underlying book keeping behavior of the token implementation.

   - The PBM Wrapper should be carefully designed to ensure effective control over permission to mint a new token.
 Failing to safeguard permission to mint a new PBM Token can cause fraudulent issuance and and unauthorised inflation of total token supply.

+  - The access control over permission to burn tokens should be carefully designed.
+Typically, only the following two roles are entitled to burn a token:

+    - Role 1.
+Prior to a PBM expiry, only whitelisted merchants with non-blacklisted wallet addresses are allowed to unwrap and burn tokens that they holds.
+    - Role 2.
+After a PBM has expired:
+      - whitelisted merchants with non-blacklisted wallet addresses are allowed to unwrap and burn tokens that they hold; and
+      - PBM owners are allowed to burn unused PBM Tokens remaining in the hands of non-whitelisted merchants to retrieve underlying Spot Tokens.

+  - Nevertheless, we do recognize there are potentially other use cases where a third type of role may be entitled to burning.
+Implementors should be cautious when designing access control over burning of PBM Tokens.

   - The mapping of each PBM Tokens to the amount of underlying spot token held by the smart contract should be carefully accounted for and audited.